 How to Drill Holes for Cords

-- Grommet (Plastic cover to put inside the hole, come in a variety of colors for like $2)
+- Grommet (Plastic cover to put inside the hole, come in a variety of colors)

 Now onto the super simple steps to create one of these super official looking holes while making yourself feel like you actually know what you’re doing for 2.5 seconds.